-Growth is done primarily through incremental change, however, incremental change is not always able to help us when the path to our desired goal has roadblocks.
-The emotional blocks and limiting beliefs that keep us from actualizing our dreams calls for radical change.
+Growth is done primarily through incremental change.
+However, incremental change is not always able to help us when the path to our desired goal has roadblocks.
+The emotional blocks and limiting beliefs that keep us from actualizing our dreams call for radical change.
 And radical change in this scenario looks like a crisis of faith or the dark night of the soul.

 Release your judgment of your experience (or yourself), it is all Divine.

 Everything that is happening is divine, including our own reactions and behavior.
 There is no darkness or evil that is threatening you.
 There is only what is necessary to strip away those roadblocks.
 Our struggle is leading us exactly where we have chosen to go.
 In order to achieve our dreams, we have to face our limiting beliefs and we have to heal our emotional wounds.
 That is the purpose of the dark night of the soul.
 EVERYTHING that we experience in our pain and fear is happening to help us push past our own self-imposed limits.

 Let the breakdown take you because on the other side of the fear lay your dreams and goals.
 This process is crumbling your old structure and requiring you to build a new, cleaner structure that can lead you to those dreams you have been working so hard to achieve.

 That feeling you are experiencing?
 The one where you want to punch something and cry and implode, all at the same time?
 That is resistance.
 You will feel better when you let go.
 And yes, I am very aware that is an easy thing to say and ridiculously hard thing to do.
 So for now, just breathe.
 Long, slow, deep breaths.
 And if you feel it, have that temper tantrum.
 Yell, cry, stamp your feet, punch that pillow, scream, run really hard and really far.
 All that energy needs to come out.
 Every spiritual seeker has temper tantrums.